-As of mid-2022, I became the lead of the Hydrometeorology Modeling Team within the division, where I lead a team of ~10 members, serving as rating official for three of the federal staff on my team.
+As of mid-2022, I became the lead of the Hydrometeorology Modeling Team within the division, where I lead a team of ~10 members, serving as supervisors for four of the federal staff on my team.
 In this role I cultivate a productive team work environment, foster high-quality/high-impact research, and execute associated team administrative and fiscal duties.

 Jan.
 2016-June 2019.
+40 hours/week.
 CIRES Team lead (Federal scientist lead R. Cifelli); NOAA ESRL PSD Hydrometeorological Modeling and Applications team.